oliverstockdale/starter-academic/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
+I am an Air Quality Consultant at [Katestone Environmental](https://katestone.global).
+My role involves understanding how clients' operations impact air quality by modelling their activities.
+In addition to understand clients' impact to the local environemnt, I am also interested in understanding how companies' greenhouse gas emissions affect the wider climate and developing strategies to reduce their footprint.

 I was a graduate research assistant in the [Many-Body Quantum Dynamics](https://mbqd.de) group at the Kirchhoff-Institut für Physik, Universität Heidelberg, Germany.
 Under the supervision of